petsc/petsc/doc/developers/style.rst

        b = (PetscInt)a

    simply to prevent a compiler warning.
-Use the appropriate PETSc cast function unless you absolutely know the value will fit in lower precision.
-Better safe to use the explicit cast then sorry later.
+Use the appropriate PETSc cast function unless you absolutely know the value will fit in the lesser number of bits.

 #.
 MPI 4.0 supports the use of ``MPI_Count`` (large count) for many MPI functions that previously used ``int`` in a new API where the MPI function
    names end in ``_c``.
 Since not all installed MPI implementations have such support, use  ``MPIU_XXX()`` routines